In God We Trust

 Graduate of Life Sciences Institute - Nutrition & Fasting

 Warrior Wellness: Antidote to Trauma, Toxins, and Thoughts. ~Deb Cox Wood, PhD, ND

 Sergeant C.J.
 Scallon, MPsy., CCISM

 “It’s not the load that breaks you down; it’s the way you carry it.”

-Sergeant Chris Scallon is a 24+year veteran with the Norfolk Police Department, holds a Masters in Psychology, BS in Criminal Justice, and certified in Critical Incident Stress Management from the University of Maryland BC Emergency Health Services.
+Sergeant Chris Scallon is a retired 24+year veteran with the Norfolk Police Department, holds a Masters in Psychology, BS in Criminal Justice, and certified in Critical Incident Stress Management from the University of Maryland BC Emergency Health Services.

 He is the current Critical Incident Stress Management (CISM) & Peer Support Unit Director, Crisis Intervention Team (CIT) Co-Coordinator for the Norfolk Police Department.
 Sgt.
 Scallon is a peer for Virginia Law Enforcement Assistance Program (VALEAP), a certified peer with the West Coast Post Trauma Retreat/First Responder Support Network.
 Having been involved in multiple shootings he is intimately familiar with trauma and the consequences of exposure.